12 - 13 NOVEMBER 2025 | ROTORUA

 Lesley Allen, Piriwiritua Kahui

-• Pacific youth rainbow – Inspiring cultural identity
+Pacific youth rainbow – Inspiring cultural identity

-Herman Ah Kiong, Kaio A
+Herman Ah Kiong, Annie Kaio

 This session will also include a panel offering insights and discussion on research, advocacy and practice approaches to support rainbow communities here and in Australia.

-• There is no right or wrong way: Exploring one way to talk with affected others about their responses to problematic gambling/substance misuse in their whānau
+There is no right or wrong way: Exploring one way to talk with affected others about their responses to problematic gambling/substance misuse in their whānau

 Steve Staunton